codecrafting-io/AdvancedPathTracingCP2077/README.md

   - **Balanced**: Improve on Vanilla loosing up to 3%
   - **Quality**: Heavy but less noise and higher quality
   - **Psycho**: Flatline your GPU 💀
+- Light Frame Accumulation: Defines ReSTIR DI light reservoir frame accumulation:
+  - **Vanilla**: Default game setting
-- RTXDI FPS Boost: Increase the performance by up to 8% with minimal visual loss, but some surfaces may exhibit flickering noise
+  - **Disabled**: No accumulation.
+Increase the performance by up to 8% with minimal visual loss, but some surfaces may exhibit flickering noise
+  - **Optimized**: Not as high as vanilla, but more responsive with some accumulation to fix occasional noise flickering
 - Path Tracing Tweaks: Enables the following optimizations:
   - Adds missing PT Reflections through Screen Space Reflections
   - Reduce noise on some scenarios.
 Some scenes may appear a little darker